erikdonohoo/comforter/README.md

 ### TODOs

-* [ ] handle uploading lcov and zipped html coverage
+* [x] handle uploading lcov and zipped html coverage
-* [ ] npm tool for sending lcov and zipped html after tests run
+* [x] npm tool for sending lcov and zipped html after tests run
+* [ ] connect to gitlab api and update commit statuses through process
+* [ ] save unzipped html coverage to folder for a repo on branch basis
+* [ ] add endpoints and collection in mongo for branch coverage